- Site Analysis

 Designing the building and the spaces within it to benefit from natural light, ventilation and even temperatures.

-Buildings should be designed to use energy efficiently, and to cope with the stresses arising from a changing climate.
+Buildings should be designed and constructed to minimise embodied emissions where practicable, maximise energy efficiency, and be resilient to a changing climate.

-Scientists expect New Zealand’s climate to change during the rest of this century, though the impacts will vary from place to place.
+There is abundant evidence that New Zealand’s climate is changing, although the impacts vary from place to place.
 Changing rainfall, wind, temperature, storm and other climatic patterns will all influence building design – for example, by requiring buildings in some parts of the country to cope with stronger wind loads or more intense rainfall.